Garland H. White: Enlistment

 He enlisted in the regiment as a private in Company D so that he could be promoted chaplain when recruitment was complete.
 The last four companies of the regiment did not fill quickly, however, and his official promotion was significantly delayed.
 He served as acting chaplain but with a private's pay before promoted.
 White claimed to be willing to serve as a private should his elevation to chaplain be denied, but his writing expressed a sense of superiority over other privates in the regiment, and it is unlikely that he performed ordinary duties as a private, and was still active as a recruiter for that time.
-While still a private, the regiment left Indianapolis on April 24, 1864, for Washington DC.
+While still a private, the regiment left Indianapolis on April 24, 1864, for Washington, D.C.
 White continued to advocate for his promotion to the chaplaincy of the 28th USCT and wrote another letter to Seward about this time.

 On June 2, 1864, the regiment moved to White House Landing to be a part of MG Ambrose Burnside's Ninth Corps in MG George Meade's Army of the Potomac.
 The men worked as laborers until June 28 when they accompanied MG Philip Sheridan's cavalry to Prince George's Court House where it was assigned to the all-black 4th Division commanded by BG Edward Ferrero in the trenches before Petersburg.
 All this time, he continued to recruit for the regiment, mostly former slaves from Virginia and Maryland.
 The first action the regiment saw was at the Battle of the Crater.
 In the battle, White likely was assigned to the surgeon or other support activities and his job as acting chaplain was to comfort the wounded and dying soldiers.
 After the battle, about 400 men from Maryland were assigned to the regiment as well as a few from Indiana, and by late August the regiment was considered to be at full strength and regimental staff officers were authorized.
 On September 1, 1864, White was elected Chaplain by the officers of the regiment which was approved in October; he was discharged as a private and mustered in as a chaplain effective October 25 with the pay of a captain.
 While in the lines before Petersburg, White complained of a respiratory illness, and he had a chronic cough for the rest of his life.